Heap analytics for apps with Contentsquare

 Follow the steps in the Heap quick start guide for your target platform.
 Quick start guides for all supported platforms and app configurations can be found in the left nav under GETTING STARTED -> Mobile installation.

-Installing the Integration SDK
+Installing the Integration SDK (Cross-Platform Only)

 Once you have both the Contentsquare and Heap SDKs installed and validated as working in your application, it's time to hook them up to each other.
 This is accomplished using a lightweight bridge SDK that facilitates communication between the SDKs to allow the synchronization of sessions and pageviews across both technologies.